Fire Prevention Tiger Dance

 This time, I was able to see the tiger dance being performed in the garden of Nakayuu Sake Brewery

-You can look up from the roof of Toraya, so you can see it from a distance , but here you have to come early and get a good position to see it...
-There were a lot of people behind me, but I think many of them couldn't see it either.
+The roof of Toraya is positioned so you have to look up to see it, and you can appreciate it from a distance, but in this case, you really can't see it unless you arrive early and secure a spot.
+There were a lot of people behind me, and I think many of them couldn't see either.

 Tiger dance performed in the garden of Nakayu Sake Brewery②